Sebastian Hermans

 Sebastian Hermans (born 3 May 1983) is a Belgian former footballer who played as a winger.

 Early life

 Hermans was born in 1983 in Belgium.
 He was childhood friends with Belgian footballer Birger Van de Ven.

 Career

-Hermans started his career with Belgian side SC Eendracht Aalst.
+Hermans started his career with Belgian side Eendracht Aalst.
 In 2001, he signed for Belgian side Club Brugge KV.
 He helped the club win the 2004 Belgian Super Cup.
 In 2006, he signed for Belgian side KMSK Deinze.
-In 2008, he signed for Belgian side KFC Vigor Wuitens Hamme.
-In 2010, he signed for Belgian side KSC Lokeren-Temse.
+In 2008, he signed for Belgian side VW Hamme.
+In 2010, he signed for Belgian side Lokeren-Temse.
 In 2011, he signed for Dutch side HSV Hoek.

 Style of play

 Hermans mainly operated as a winger.
 He was known for his work ethic.